-Ambulatory Withdrawal Management without Extended On-Site Monitoring services must be delivered by a provider employed by an organization that:
+Ambulatory Withdrawal Management with Extended On-Site Monitoring services must be delivered by a provider employed by an organization that:

-- a. meets the provider qualification policies, procedures, and standards established by NC Medicaid; - b. meets the requirements of 10A NCAC 27G Rules for Mental Health, Developmental Disabilities, and Substance Abuse Facilities and Services or federal Tribal equivalent code or rule; - c. demonstrates that they meet these standards by being credentialed and contracted by the DHHS designated contractor; - d. within one year of enrollment as a provider with NC Medicaid, achieves national accreditation with at least one of the designated accrediting agencies; and - e. becomes established as a legally constituted entity capable of meeting all the requirements of the Provider Certification Medicaid Enrollment Agreement,

-Medicaid Bulletins, and service implementation standards or federal Tribal equivalence or allowance.
+- a. meets the provider qualification policies, procedures, and standards established by NC Medicaid; - b. meets the requirements of 10A NCAC 27G or federal Tribal equivalent code or rule; - c. demonstrates that they meet these standards by being credentialed and contracted by the DHHS designated contractor; - d. within one year of enrollment as a provider with NC Medicaid, achieves national accreditation with at least one of the designated accrediting agencies; and e. becomes established as a legally constituted entity capable of meeting all the requirements of the Provider Certification Medicaid Enrollment Agreement, Medicaid Bulletins, and service implementation standards or federal Tribal equivalence or allowance.